Second Brigade, Second Division

 Washington to Chambersburg, 10-11 June, 1861

-Note: Six 10 pounder James rifles of the 1st Rhode Island Detached Militia/ Providence Marine Corps Artillery. were stationed at the Washington/ New Jersey Avenue Station, junction of New Jersey Avenue and C Street North, Washington, D. C., at 6 PM on 9 June, 1861 (See the Three Months' Volunteers, Department of Washington).
+Note: Six 10 pounder James rifles of the 1st Rhode Island Detached Militia/ Providence Marine Corps Artillery. were stationed at the Washington Station, junction of New Jersey Avenue and North C Street, Washington, D. C., at 6 PM on 9 June, 1861 (See the Three Months' Volunteers, Department of Washington).

 Special Orders No.99, Paragraph III, Headquarters of the Army, Washington, D. C., 8 June, 1861: The 1st Rhode Island Detached Militia was ordered to Carlisle Barracks, on Letort Spring, a quarter of a mile northeast of Carlisle, Cumberland County, Pennsylvania, by Special Orders No.99, Paragraph III, Headquarters of the Army, Washington, D. C., on 8 June, 1861.

-Note: The 1st Rhode Island Detached Militia was ordered to the Washington/ New Jersey Avenue Station, junction of New Jersey Avenue and C Street North, Washington, D. C., at 6.30 AM on 10 June, 1861.
+Note: The 1st Rhode Island Detached Militia was ordered to the Washington Station, junction of New Jersey Avenue and North C Street, Washington, D. C., at 6.30 AM on 10 June, 1861.

 Department of Pennsylvania, 11-18 June, 1861